spiceai/cookbook/client-sdk/spice.js-sdk-sample/README.md

-# Spice with spice.js SDK Recipe
+# Spice with spice.js SDK

 This recipe demonstrates how to use the Spice JavaScript SDK to connect to a Spice runtime and query data.